Help Centre

 When do suicidal thoughts become problematic?

-Thoughts of suicide should always be taken seriously but if these thoughts are persistent, occur frequently, are strong and for the individual there appears to be no alternative, immediate action should be taken to get support and help.
+Thoughts of suicide should always be taken seriously but if these thoughts are persistent, occur frequently, are strong and for the individual there appears to be no alternative, then immediate action should be taken to get support and help.

-Contact emergency services – are you at high risk at this time of killing yourself?
+Are you at high risk at this time of killing yourself?
 Do you have a plan and the means to complete suicide?

 If so, call 999 RIGHT NOW.

-It's okay to feel the way you are feeling now and there are people around who can help you.
+It's okay to feel the way you are feeling and there are people around who can help you.
+When you are feeling suicidal, talk to someone immediately.